-Authentication Key
+Authentication

-- ► Enter a Pre-Shared Key.
-Make sure to choose a good pre-shared key and remember it, or write it down as 6 - ▶ Local ID Type: Make sure IP is chosen from the pop-up menu - Content: Leave the default of 0.0.0.0.
-This means that the IP address entered for My Address will automatically be used as the device's identifier - ▶ Peer ID Type: Make sure IP is chosen from the pop-up menu - Content: Enter 0.0.0.0 to allow VPN clients to identify using any IP address
+- ▶ Enter a Pre-Shared Key (here: topsecret).
+Make sure to choose a good pre-shared key and remember it, or write it down as 5 - ▶ Local ID Type: Make sure IP is selected

+- Content: Leave the default of 0.0.0.0.
+This means that the IP address entered for My Address will automatically be used as the device's identifier - ▶ Peer ID Type: Make sure Any is selected.
+This means that connecting VPN clients can use any identifier type